Volodymyr-M/docs/index.md

 - review critical tasks
 - be notified if a resource is overallocated
 - auto-level overallocated resources
+- review the work done by resources during each time period using Resource Usage view
 - mark tasks as milestones
 - set task deadlines and be notified if the task is scheduled to finish later